 It is patently obvious that if a source program must be translated into machine language every time that program runs, execution will be slower than a similar program that is translated once — and only once — into object code.
 Every translation consumes processor cycles.
 When that translation occurs each and every time at runtime, interpreted languages must always be slower than compiled ones.

-If the code (i.e., the program) is a cybersecurity program, slower code is a liability.
+If the code (i.e., the program) is a cybersecurity program, slower code is a significant liability.
 In this age of “hunter-killer” and other fast-acting malware, speed and efficiency of execution are paramount, lest the malware launch and wreak its havoc before the cybersecurity software can even detect the attack and react appropriately.

 Even in non-security applications, slower code remains a disadvantage.
 Despite significant advances in hardware, the old adage — a variant of Boyle’s Law — that “computer resource requirements will always increase to exceed any available resource capacity” remains true.
 Computing resources will always be at a premium.
 Therefore, slower, less efficient code will always be consuming resources that could otherwise be used by mission-critical applications.